naiyyar/rails7_blogs/README.md

-# Sample Rails 7 Artcile APP with new rails7 features, tailwind css and stimulus JS
+# Sample Rails 7 blogging app with new rails7 features, tailwind css and stimulus JS